jranaraki/AroundMe/README.md

 ## Requirement
 * Xcode 11.5
-* Works on both iPhone and iPad
+* Either iPhone and iPad

 ## Limitation
 * Only tested on iOS 13.5.1 and iPhone 8